hborla/swift-evolution/proposals/NNNN-generalize-async-sequence.md

 ## Proposed solution

-This proposal replaces the `@rethrows` attribute on `AsyncSequence` and `AsyncIteratorProtocol` with a primary `Failure` associated type, adds a new protocol requirement to `AsyncIteratorProtocol` that generalizes the existing `next()` requirement by throwing the `Failure` type, and adds an `isolated` parameter to the new requirement to abstract over actor isolation:
+This proposal introduces a new associated type `Failure` to  `AsyncSequence` and `AsyncIteratorProtocol`, adopts both `Element` and `Failure` as primary associated types, adds a new protocol requirement to `AsyncIteratorProtocol` that generalizes the existing `next()` requirement by throwing the `Failure` type, and adds an `isolated` parameter to the new requirement to abstract over actor isolation:

 ```swift
 @available(SwiftStdlib 5.1, *)